 ….. so the pressure to perform (and win prize money), was on.

-But this I look at this phase of my career as the opportunity to put everything I’d been striving for excellence in to work together
+I look at this phase of my career as the opportunity to put everything I’d been striving for excellence in to work together

 where the results of always pushing from one angle or another suddenly became measurable.
 And it had worked.

-I was almost always on the podium on the North American Tour, and I managed to beat every single competitor in the qualification round in the one world Cup I did travel to Europe for.
+I was almost always on the podium on the North American Tour, and I managed to beat every single competitor in the qualification round in the one world Cup I did travel to Europe for that season. (and win a medal in the final!)

 THIS WAS THE PHASE OF MY CAREER where I uncovered what truly motivated me,